Warren says female accuser of Air Force general should testify

 As the presidential plane approached the small airport where Trump would speak, audio of air traffic controllers clearing it to land was piped through speakers.
 A senior Trump campaign aide posted a video of the plane taxiing up to the stage, where it would remain throughout the rally as a dramatic visual backdrop.

 Trump's trip to Pennsylvania was only the latest example in which he has relied on Air Force One for campaigning, raising long-standing questions about how taxpayer money is allocated for political travel.
 The plane, usually a Boeing 747, has carried Trump to rallies, fundraisers and events billed as official business in states such as Pennsylvania and Florida that are crucial to his hopes for reelection in 2020.
+NBC News' Courtney Kube reports on Air Force Gen. John Hyten, nominated to be the nation's number two military officer, who denied allegations of sexual assault made by a former aide before Senate Armed Services Committee.
 Spring flooding has inundated dozens of buildings at Nebraska's Offutt Air Force Base, the home of U.S. Strategic Command (March 22) In an ABC News exclusive interview, Trump shared never-before-seen images of Air Force One's prospective redesign after announcing a $3.9 billion makeover last year.
-Republican Senator Martha McSally, the first female fighter pilot to fly in combat, disclosed that she was raped by a superior officer during her time in the Air Force.
-She delivered an emotional statement at a Senate hearing on sexual assault in the armed services.